+The DC Section is currently invested in various funds offered by Legal & General Assurance Society Ltd. (L&G).
 The default arrangement is called ITB Drawdown.
 It is a lifestyle fund that targets income drawdown at retirement and automatically switches investments gradually to a lower risk investment strategy from 15 years before retirement.
-The details of the investment allocations are set out in the SIP, which is reproduced in the schedule to this statement.
-The Trustees objective in relation to the default arrangement is to grow members pots materially above inflation whilst they are far from retirement, and then to gradually reduce investment risk as members become close to retirement, targeting an "at retirement" allocation which the Trustees consider appropriate for a member intending to drawdown in retirement.
+The Trustees' objective in relation to the default arrangement is to grow members pots materially above inflation whilst they are far from retirement, and then to gradually reduce investment risk as members become close to retirement, targeting an "at retirement" allocation which the Trustees consider appropriate for a member intending to drawdown in retirement.